Nicolastachet/itineraryBuilder/README.md

 This project has been built using Nodejs for the controller, Postgresql to organize our database and html to create the views (bootstrap templates…).
 Make sure you have installed the latest versions of Nodejs and Postgresql before setting up the project.

-1. Download all the dependencies (actually all the dependencies should already be included in the node_modules/ folder)
+1. Download all the dependencies (all the dependencies should already be included in the node_modules/ folder)

 2. Create an **Amazon Web Service** account and find your credentials.
 To do so you will need to use IAM (Identity and Access Management).
 In the IAM Dashboard, create a user; then in the “security credentials” section of this user, click on “Create access key”.
 Copy paste these credentials within the config.json file of the project.
 You will also need to create a bucket to store the pdf generated using the application.
 In the current project, replace all occurrences of "mybhutan-bucket1” by the name given to your bucket (in routes/itinerary.js and routes/report.js)